YingruWuGit/HiCKey/README.md

 # Normalization:

 HiCKey requres normalized Hi-C matrices, that the effect of power law decay removed.
 Usually the observed over expected precedure is preferred, as many Hi-C data are released in this form.
-Otherwise we suggest a simple normalization method: x_{ij}
+Otherwise we suggest a simple normalization method.
+Let Y = y_{ij} be raw reads, apply x_{ij} = y_{ij}/(|i-j|^a) to do the transform. the parameter a should be estimated from data close to main diagonal where most of the power law effect pronounced.

 # Usage: